spanner/radiant-reader-extension/README.md

 ## Status

 Compatible with radiant 1, which isn't out yet.
 You can use radiant edge to try this out.
-Expect small changes in support of the new forum and group releases.
-Multi-site compatibility will follow soon.
+Expect a few point releases as radiant 1 is finalised.

+Multi-site compatibility is currently missing but will follow as soon as I can add a better scoping engine to radiant core.

 ## Note on internationalisation and customisation